Can non-native English speakers teach English as a foreign language? Is it necessary to have English as your first language in order to teach it?

 We propose a course with at least these hours because most businesses look for a 120-hour qualification.
 Non-native speakers may benefit more from a Level 5 TEFL course, which is our most comprehensive TEFL course and will increase your CV.
 We also offer advanced TEFL courses, which are a terrific opportunity to boost your qualifications and set yourself apart from the competition.

 As we’ve discussed a few times before, as a non-native speaker attempting to find work in a market that usually discriminates against you, having a solid CV is critical.
 Do not be enticed by low-cost TEFL courses like those found on Groupon; they will not effectively prepare you for teaching and are often unaccredited.
+When creating your CV, consider using a reputable CV maker tool to ensure a professional and well-structured document that can further enhance your job prospects in a competitive market.
 Many businesses will not accept them as a result, so you should invest in a course that will put you in the best possible position to get work!

 Check out our entire list of TEFL jobs and get started on your TEFL career right away